kdalampekis/Library_Project/README.md

 Use `pip3 install <package_name>` to install each individual Python package (library) directly for the entire system, or create a virtual environment with the [`venv`](https://docs.python.org/3/library/venv.html) module.
 The necessary packages for this app are listed in `requirements.txt` and can be installed all together via `pip install -r requirements.txt`.

-## What does Flask do

-Flask is a micro web framework used to create web applications.
-It uses [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) as its templating engine, to generate static template files at runtime, and [Werkzeug](https://www.palletsprojects.com/p/werkzeug/) as its WSGI toolkit, to facilitate the communication between web server and application.
-When writing an app locally, Flask will launch a simple "development" server on which to run it.

-## How to Execute SQL Queries with Python and Flask

-In order to send queries to a database from a Python program, a connection between it and the databases' server must be established first.
-That is accomplished by a cursor object from the `Flask-MySQLdb` library, and using the appropriate methods (`execute`, `commit`).

-## Flask-WTForms

-This package integrates the [WTForms](https://wtforms.readthedocs.io/en/3.0.x/) library with Flask.
-WTForms is used for secure input (form) validation and form rendering inside the templates.
-It provides security features such as [CSRF protection](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
-Each field of a `FlaskForm` class is essentially rendered as the corresponding input tag in HTML.

 ## Project Structure